Befriending the Grim Reaper, or what Swiss sunshine has to do with the ultimate personal freedom.

 What you’re about to watch, may not be easy, but I believe it’s important… Is it possible for someone like me, or like you, to arrange for themselves the death that they want?” ~ Terry Pratchett

-Snuff: A Novel of Discworld, Pratchett’s latest and possibly final novel, came out last month.
+Snuff: A Novel of Discworld, Pratchett’s latest and possibly final novel, came out in October of 2011.